mkosler/CSCE-443-Project-2/README.md

 * **Mountain/Water**: impassible except for flying;
 * **Amplifier**: Increase attack while lowering defense;

+### SMF Specification

+SIGINT Map File (.smf) contains a space delimited file of two character pairs.
+The first character identifies the terrain type (PFMA) and the second character is a hexadecimal number indicating the connections the given node has with nodes in cardinal directions, i.e. C = NESW.
+For example, a node with connections in all four cardinal directions will have the number F, since F = 1111; a node with connections two nodes horizontal to it would be 5 = 0101.

 ## Win State

 One side has lost the battle if: